g0v-data/g0v-hackmd-archive/notes/NlzvLbx3Rb-1Gvi7AIOPlQ.md

 * Google (Certain services like Google Search and YouTube have experimented with HTTP/3)
 * Fastly (Some websites served through Fastly CDN may support HTTP/3)

- ## Recommendations on which protocol to adopt when developing a website
+ ## Recommendations on the protocol to adopt when developing a website
  When developing a website or web application, the choice of which HTTP protocol to use depends on various factors such as performance requirements, compatibility considerations, and security needs.
 Here are some recommendations based on different scenarios:

 * Performance-Critical Applications: For performance-critical applications where reducing latency and improving page load times are paramount, consider using HTTP/2 or HTTP/3.
 These protocols offer features like multiplexing, header compression, and server push, which can significantly enhance performance compared to HTTP 1.1.